Handpicked Log Cabin Retreats

 This cosy lodge offers a quiet stay for 2 people, and has room for 2 dogs.
 There is a double bedroom, a smart TV and your own enclosed garden, with a kitchen replete with mod cons.
 There’s also a balcony and BBQ facilities here, too!
 Well worth a stay.

 Loch Earn Lodge is a pet friendly lodge accommodation that sleeps 2 guests and has space for 2 dogs.
 There is a king size bed and a smart TV in the main lounge, with wiFI provided throughout.
-You’ll also benefit from a full kitchen suite in this lodge holiday spot.
+You’ll also benefit from a full kitchen suite with these lodge holiday homes.

 Looking for a private hot tub?
 Argyll View is a dog friendly holiday lodge with space for 2 people and one dog.
 This secluded accommodation offers a super king size bedroom, WiFi, and your own hot tub to simmer under.
 There’s also an enclosed balcony to enjoy here.